vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 ### Impact

+*The product was in development by the time I had moved from the organization.*

-This study strengthened the case for user research in the organization.
+This study strengthened the case for user research.
 It allowed Product Management to take informed decisions in formulating the product requirements.
 It allowed Sales folks to hone their narratives and be more client-centric when they pitch a solution to their clients.
-Also, the insights from research even helped the Learning solutions team to create an effective training material for a Sales journey.
+Also, the insights from research helped the Learning solutions team to create an effective training material for a Sales journey.

 The adoption of user research as a practice is a critical step in improving the design maturity of an organization.